Sau Mau Ping gang murder: Attack

 The teens accused and the victims were residents of Sau Mau Ping Estate, usually gathered at a youth centre in the estate or the flat of 30-year-old Chan “No. 3 Uncle” Muk-ching (陳木清-“3叔“), a janitor nicknamed "Third Uncle" who was bullied by the gang due to his mild intellectual disability.
-Luk Chi-wai (陸志偉), or "Chicken" (阿雞), a 16-year-old boy, to repeatedly encourage Chan to go to the police.
+Luk Chi-wai (陸志偉), or "Chicken" (阿雞), a 16-year-old boy, repeatedly encouraged Chan to go to the police.

 Angered by what they saw as a betrayal, the gang lured Luk to Chan's flat (Flat 1508 of Block 39) at night to "severely punish" him, who was, according to the prosecutor in the later trial, subjected to a succession of vicious beatings, extremes of physical violence, torture and ill-treatment by the defendants individually and jointly, until his health and physical resistance irrevocably broke down.

 Luk was punched, kicked, whipped with a buckled leather belt, held upside down, swung around the room, and beaten with iron water pipes, plastic broomsticks, wooden poles, an umbrella and folding stools.
 He was forced to kneel before Guan Yu's statute and read aloud triad's mottos, before the gang assaulted him one by one and forced him to eat cigarettes butts.
 Chairs were stacked on him, and later his head was being bumped into the wall and onto the floor.
 The assailants poured freezing water on fainted Luk to awaken him, who begged for a stop but was ignored.

 Luk suffered serious injuries and passed out after almost three hours.
 The gang finally attempted to save him but failed, leaving him to his own death at around midnight.
 Attempting to cover up the murder, the teenagers threatened Chan not to tell on them, while packing Luk's body into a cardboard box.
 After moving the box to the vacated Block 32, the juveniles covered the body with sulphuric acid and set alight with paraffin and newspapers.
 They later return to the site and burnt the corpse again.
 The body was hidden in rubbish and disposed at the trash point.

 Also abused by the gang, Chan went to a hospital for medical treatment, where the police discovered his suspicious injuries.
 The case was eventually uncovered following a police investigation, and 14 were arrested in the ensuing two weeks.
 The police tried to recover the body of Luk in a landfill in Ta Kwu Ling, which they believe was dumped there, but was never found except for a few bone fragments.